OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Importantly, this insulin release is glucose-dependent, meaning it occurs only when blood sugar levels are elevated.
 This mechanism reduces the risk of hypoglycemia compared to other antidiabetic medications.
 Another significant effect is their suppression of glucagon secretion from alpha cells in the pancreas.
 Glucagon is responsible for increasing blood glucose levels by promoting glycogen breakdown and gluconeogenesis in the liver.
 By inhibiting glucagon release, GLP-1 analogues help prevent excess production and release of glucose into circulation.

-GLP-1 analogues also slow down gastric emptying rate and reduce food intake by increasing satiety signals sent from the gut to the brain.
-These effects contribute to weight loss observed with these medications.
+GLP-1 analogues also slow down the gastric emptying rate and reduce food intake by increasing satiety signals sent from the gut to the brain.
+These effects contribute to the weight loss observed with these medications.
 Benefits:

 The use of GLP-1 analogues offers several advantages in the management of type 2 diabetes.
 Firstly, they effectively lower blood glucose levels, leading to improved glycemic control.
 By stimulating insulin secretion and suppressing glucagon release, GLP-1 analogues help maintain optimal blood sugar levels throughout the day, reducing the risk of hyperglycemia.
 Furthermore, GLP-1 analogues have been shown to promote weight loss in individuals with type 2 diabetes.